 Below are a few terms you should know.

 This training is intended to provide an introduction to the elements of emergency management for your workplace and home.
 It will cover why emergency preparedness is impoortant to you; the various types of risks, hazards and vulnerabilities; different phases of Emergency Management and how you are involved in each; emergency communications; and additional resources available to you.

 Emergency Management Team

-The College of William and Mary's Emergency Management Team is responsible for overall coordination of the College's emergency preparedness efforts.
-The Emergency Management Team operates under the authority of the President of the College and is chaired by the Vice President for Administration.
+The College of William & Mary's Emergency Management Team is responsible for overall coordination of the university's emergency preparedness efforts.
+The Emergency Management Team operates under the authority of the university President and is chaired by the Senior Vice President for Finance & Administration.
 The Team is responsible for the planning and execution of emergency preparedness, response and recovery.

-The Emergency Response Plan establishes policies, procedures and an organizational structure for response to emergencies that cause or have the potential to cause significant disruptions to all or portions of the College.
-This plan describes the roles and responsibilities of departments, schools, units and personnel during emergency situations.
+The Emergency Operations Plan establishes policies, procedures and an organizational structure for response to emergencies that cause or have the potential to cause significant disruptions to all or portions of the university.
+This plan describes the roles and responsibilities of the Emergency Operations Center during emergency situations.

 Continuity of Operations Plan

-The Continuity of Operations Plan (COOP) is designed to mitigate the effects of a man-made or natural disaster that may affect a single building or operation, a significant portion of the campus, the entire campus, or the region.
-This plan covers all College operations, departments, and service areas including contracted operations.
-It is designed to provide plans for the full range of potential emergencies.
+The Continuity of Operations Plan (COOP) is designed to ensure rapid recovery from the effects of a man-made or natural disaster that may affect a single building or operation, a significant portion of the campus, the entire campus, or the region.
+This plan covers essential university operations, departments, and service areas including contracted operations.

 Information Technology Disaster Recovery Plan